koundinyavinnakota/8-puzzle-solver-using-breadth-for-search-bfs-/README.md

 1) Git-clone the repository
 2) Open terminal and run puzzle_solver.py file

-In this packag, Breadth first search algorithm is used to compute the path from the start node to the goal node.
+In this package, Breadth first search algorithm is used to compute the path from the start node to the goal node.

 Breadth first search (bfs):
 It is an algorithm for searching a tree data structure for a node that satisfies a given property.
 It starts at the tree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.